niebert/JSON2Schema/README.md

 ### Offline or Offline Use of JSON2Schema

 ####  Online Demo JSON2Schema
-You can check the JSON2Schema tool with the following URL:
+You can check the online versions of the JSON2Schema tool with both of the following URL:

 * https://niebert.github.io/JSON2Schema on GitHub
 * https://niehausbert.gitlab.io/JSON2Schema on GitLab